 Jo Cox Women in Leadership Programme Graduate – Inaugural Year 2016 – 2017

-I am a single parent who has lived in Lewisham for 34 years.
+I am a single parent who has lived in Lewisham for 35 years.
 My parents came to England from Jamaica in the early 1960s, each in search of a better life.
 They are both retired.
-My Dad was a mechanic who later in life retrained to become a Black Taxi driver and my Mum was an Auxiliary Nurse in the NHS.
+My Dad was a mechanic who later in life retrained to become a black taxi driver and my Mum was a nurse in the NHS.
 I am the eldest of their four children.
 I was the first in the family to go to university after receiving a grant from Lewisham Council.